FKfarell17108/mikrotik-hotspot-voucher/README.md

 1. Clone this repository to your local machine.
 2. Follow the setup guide in `docs/setup-guide.md` to configure the VM and MikroTik hotspot.
+3. All required tools are listed in `docs/requirements.md`
-3. Use the `configs/` folder to restore the previously defined MikroTik configuration and voucher users.
+4. Use the `configs/` folder to restore the previously defined MikroTik configuration and voucher users.
-4. Customize the login page in `hotspot/html/` if desired.
+5. Customize the login page in `hotspot/html/` if desired.
-5. Test the hotspot by connecting a Windows 7 client via an internal network adapter.
+6. Test the hotspot by connecting a Windows 7 client via an internal network adapter.

 ---